College of Natural Health Sciences

 From this vantage point we see that religion is a claim to have found something wonderful, an organizing principle worthy of one's whole life.

-The difference between religious and secular people is that religious people know what their rationale is.
+The difference between religious and secular people is that religious people are aware that they have a rationale that they have committed to, while secular individuals pretend they do not.

-And knowing your rationale allows you to study what you believe true happiness is.
+And knowing your rationale allows you to study and refine what you believe that true happiness is.
 And to find a community who can nourish your growth.

 Is Dogma a Cage?